 If you or your partner are responsible for paying the rent at the home you live in, you may be able to get help with these rent costs.

 People who have been claiming for some time get a benefit called housing benefit from their local council (Housing Executive in Northern Ireland).
-However most people cannot make a new claim for housing benefit.
-This is because it has been replaced by Universal Credit.
+Most people cannot make a new claim for housing benefit because it has been replaced by Universal Credit.
 If you are a renter who claims Universal Credit, you may get extra Universal Credit payments towards your rent costs instead.

 If you are a council or housing association tenant, your housing benefit will be cut if you have more bedrooms than your family is seen as needing.
 This is commonly described as 'the bedroom tax'.
 These rules also apply to help with rent under the Universal Credit system.